Artificial intelligence (AI)

 Data Platforms and AI/ML Awareness

-Individuals, projects and organizations have their own unique context and specific needs, so there is no “standard” training.
-That’s why the approach we take to the training effort consists of a set of phases that all boil down to a larger overall value: discovery, adaptation, delivery, follow-up.
+Individuals, projects, and organizations have their own unique contexts and specific needs, so there is no “standard” training.
+That’s why the approach we take to the training effort consists of a set of phases that all boil down to a larger overall value: discovery, adaptation, delivery, and follow-up.

 Phase 2: we adapt the content to suit the specific audience and their learning objectives and design the delivery in terms of duration and types of activities;

-Phase 4: After a while, we meet again in follow-up sessions to understand progress, answer questions and plan next steps.
+Phase 4: After a while, we meet again in follow-up sessions to understand progress, answer questions, and plan the next steps.

 • Importance of data (A. better decision support, B. efficiency, C. innovation)